lBlackMambal/SPT-Mods-AllTheLoot/README.txt

 When I created the mod my intention was not to define certain loot tables for each and every container type.
 Instead I reduced them to defined categories of items that (in my eyes) make sense.
-Those categories are as following:
+Those categories are as following and managed within the mod implementation:
 -- Drawer --
 -- Jacket --
 -- Weapon Box Global --